Composer

 AI x Audio

-Portfolio of AI Training & Collaboration
+Portfolio of AI Music Evaluation & Workflow

-🎬 Project 1: "Science is Easy" — AI-Coordinated Film Scoring
+🎬 Project 1: "Science is Easy" |

 Challenge: Score a 16-second AI-generated film clip with tempo automation synced to visual beats, requiring frame-by-frame analysis and precise musical hit points.